hyrodium/RepeatingDecimalNotations.jl/docs/src/design.md

 ```

 ## Subtypes of `RepeatingDecimalNotation`
-There are several supported notations for repeating decimals.
+There are several supported notations[^Notations] for repeating decimals.

 ```@repl design
 subtypes(RepeatingDecimalNotation)
 ```

+[^Notations]: Please check [Notaion section](https://en.wikipedia.org/wiki/Repeating_decimal#Notation) in the wikipedia article

 ### [`ParenthesesNotation`](@ref) (Default)

+* 😊 Common notations in some regions.
+* 😆 Easy to input.
+* 😇 May conflict with Julia syntax[^Conflict].

 ```math
 123.45(678)
 ```